-Marta Thoma Hall is the company’s chief marketing officer.
+Marta Thoma Hall has served as a member of Velodyne’s board of directors since January 2020.
 Ms. Hall served as vice president of marketing of Velodyne’s predecessor, Velodyne Acoustics, Inc., from 2009 to 2010 and then as president from 2010 until Velodyne was formed as an independent entity in December 2015.
-Ms. Hall served as Velodyne’s president and chief business development officer from December 2015 to January 2020.
-Ms. Hall has served as Velodyne’s chief marketing officer and a member of Velodyne’s board of directors since January 2020.
-Since 2009, Ms. Hall has helped grow Velodyne through a focus on marketing, business development, and leadership.
-During this time, alongside David Hall, Velodyne’s executive chairman, Ms. Hall led the company through the transition from primarily selling acoustics equipment to developing and selling lidar.
+Ms. Hall served as Velodyne’s president and chief business development officer from December 2015 to January 2020, and helped grow Velodyne through a focus on marketing, business development, and leadership.
+During this time, alongside David Hall, Velodyne’s founder, Ms. Hall led the company through the transition from primarily selling acoustics equipment to developing and selling lidar.
+From January 2020 through February 2021, Ms. Hall served as Velodyne’s chief marketing officer.
 Before joining Velodyne’s predecessor in 2009, Ms. Hall operated her own business, engaging with civic entities nationwide.
 Ms. Hall received the Most Influential Woman in Business Award in 2019 from the San Francisco Business Times.
 Ms. Hall holds a Master’s Degree from San Francisco State University and a Bachelor’s Degree from the University of California, Berkeley.